Marwenboughanmi/EVS-project-1/README.md

 # Results 3: Forecasting Oil Consumption Globally
 # Task 1:

-in another code using the prophet model , we tend to forecast the oil consumption globally for the next five years where the average consumption is not showing notable decrease.The result demonstrate how might oil consumption decrease
+in another code using the prophet model , we tend to forecast the oil consumption globally for the next five years where the  is not predicted to decrease.

 ![Five Year Forecast of Oil Consumption](https://github.com/user-attachments/assets/a41ff8c8-f2af-4dff-a1e5-915427e4e4ea)

 # Analysis:

- Globally,  oil consumption is not showing a significant decline,compared to the rise for EVs globally for five years forecast.
-Eventually it is expected to decrease over the next few years, still the exact decline depends on how quickly the world transitions to cleaner energy sources and technologies.
+ The average global oil consumption is predicted not change very  much in the next 5 years, and will continue increasing at roughly the same slow rate it has been since the 80’s